The Clear Edge

 Example:

-Consultant went from a 3-week on / 5-week off cycle to a batch creation model.
+A consultant shifted from a 3-week on / 5-week off cycle to a batch creation model.
+Before batch creation, they generated 4 leads over 12 weeks.

 After batch creation: